weatry/online-box-office/README.md

 # online-box-office
-Online box office for movies
+Online box office(obo) is an example project based on microservice architecture style.